-With over 50 years combined experience based in NYC, KPG manages fully discretionary institutional vehicles targeting middle market value-add office investments.
+With over 50 years combined experience based in NYC, KPG manages fully discretionary institutional vehicles that are privately held and management-owned.

 We are firmly dedicated to capitalizing on trends as soon as we identify them, often before they are recognized by the market.
 We source acquisitions predominantly through direct contact with owners or through relationships that were made years in advance developing a robust pipeline.
 Our current base of institutional investors enjoy the combination of working directly with an operator to execute a unique strategy, while also investing through an enhanced risk/reward structure.

 Rod Kritsberg is the co-founder and CIO of KPG.
 He leads the development of the firm’s investment strategy; sources and structures acquisition and credit-related opportunities; and maintains and develops new client and capital partner relationships.

 KPG was founded in 2014 with the goal of melding a quality approach and in-depth analysis typically found at larger companies with the individual attention to transactions and street-level real estate knowledge that characterize boutique firms.
 To date, Mr. Kritsberg and his partners have established KPG as a competitive real estate firm in New York by leveraging relationships with institutional and private investors, and local brokers, and by generating above-market returns on transactions.

 Prior to forming KPG, Mr. Kritsberg was Director of Acquisitions at Midtown Equities, where he focused on urban and high street retail development and acquisitions.
 Before that, he headed the real estate division of Hays Ventures LLC—Hays Realty Services, where he presided over value-oriented investment sales in different asset classes and regions.
 Mr. Kritsberg started his career in transactional real estate and capital markets, and operated his own brokerage firm as an investment sales broker

 Gregory Kraut is the co-founder and CEO of KPG Funds.
 Mr. Kraut oversees the strategic direction of the company, fundraising, development, capital administration, asset management and leasing.